About Rebel Baroque

 Named after the innovative French Baroque composer Jean-Féry Rebel (1666-1747), REBEL was originally formed in The Netherlands in 1991.
 In the Fifth International Competition for Ensembles in Early Music, Utrecht 1991 (now the Van Wassenaer Competition) REBEL was awarded first prize.
 Since then the ensemble has performed at European venues such as the Holland Festival Oude Muziek, Tage Alter Musik Berlin, the Konzerthaus (Vienna), La Chapelle Royale (Versailles), Internationale Festtage für Alte Musik Stuttgart, Tage Alter Musik Regensburg, the Händel Festspiele (Halle, Germany) and the Göttingen- Handel Festival amongst others.

 REBEL has recorded for Deutsche Harmonia; Dorian; ATMA Classique; Hänssler Classic; Bridge Records; Naxos and Sono Luminus/Dorian.
-Their highly-acclaimed disc,> Georg Phillip Telemann: Double Concerti for Winds and Strings was released in 2013 on Bridge Records; a disc of the complete trio sonatas of Johann Gottlieb Goldberg will be released in 2016.
+Their highly-acclaimed disc, Georg Phillip Telemann: Double Concerti for Winds and Strings was released in 2013 on Bridge Records; a disc of the complete trio sonatas of Johann Gottlieb Goldberg was released in 2016.

 About Baroque Dancers Paige Whitley-Bauguess and Thomas Baird